wasps00/astro-catalog/README.md

 ## Dependencies

 You'll need a Python installation to run `astro-catalog`, which is a Python package.
-It was tested on Python 3.10.5, and its dependencies are listed in `requirements.txt`.
-You can easily install them if you already have `pip`
+It is automatically tested on Python 3.10, and its dependencies are listed in `requirements.txt`.
+You can easily install them if you already have `pip` installed:
-installed:

 ```
 $ pip install -r requirements.txt